GfSE/SAF-Specification/README.md

 # SAF Specification Dev Branch
-This is the System Architecture Framework specification. **It is work in progress.**
+This is the System Architecture Framework specification. **Work in progress.**

 The Fire Forest Detection example, SAF_FFDS, is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**

-It is possible to contribute to SAF, see [contributing](contributing.md).
-To understand how SAF is developed, see [development](developing-saf/development.md).
+We always welcome contributions from our MBSE community to make SAF better, see [contributing](contributing.md).
+To understand how we develope SAF, please look at [development](developing-saf/development.md).

 # Viewpoint Grid
-The Viewpoints are organized a Grid, having [Domains](domains.md) as rows and [Aspects](aspects.md) as columns
+The Viewpoints are organized as a Grid featuring [Domains](domains.md) as rows and [Aspects](aspects.md) as columns.

 ![SAF Grid](diagrams/SAF_FFDS_view_grid.svg)

 The subsequent chapters give an overview over the SAF viewpoints.

-There are also [specifications of the view points in PDF ](./pdfs)format.
+The specifications of the SAF viewpoints are available as [PDF](./pdfs) format.

 ## Operational Domain